Silianglei/shellproject/README.md

     - Input: Takes an array of strings
     - Returns: Returns the index of the string that contains "<".
 If not, returns -1.
 2. void redirectInput(int j, char ** command)
+    - Input: Takes an integer, and an array of strings
+    - Returns:
 3. int find_redirectOutput(char ** args)
     - Input: Takes an array of strings
     - Returns: Returns the index of the string that contains "<".
 If not, returns -1.
 4. void redirectOutput(int j, char ** command)
+    - Input: Takes an integer, and an array of strings
+    - Returns:
 5. char ** parse_args( char * line, char * delimeter)
+    - Input: Takes a string to be parsed, and a string which is the delimeter the function parses by
+    - Returns: Returns an array of strings after the string has been parsed by the given delimeter
 6. void runCommand(int j, int k, char input[])
     - Input: Takes in two integers and a command separated by spaces
     - Returns: Void
     - Executes ```redirectOutput(j, args);``` if command contains >
     - Executes ```redirectInput(j, args);``` if command contains <
+    - Exits the program if the command is "exit"
+    - Changes the current directory if the command contains "cd"
+    - Executes ```execvp(args[0], args);``` otherwise